njoppi2/multi-agent-miners/README.md

 A multi-agent mining implementation using Jason, made by me and [@IgorMayWensing](https://github.com/IgorMayWensing) for a project of the INE5430 artificial intelligence discipline.
-For information about Jason, take a lot at their [official documentation website](http://jason.sourceforge.net/mini-tutorial/getting-started/).
+For information about Jason, take a look at their [official documentation website](http://jason.sourceforge.net/mini-tutorial/getting-started/).

 ## 🛠️ Functionalities implemented